asjiaa/cs50w/capstone/README.md

 ## Specification

-A sentiment analysis and visualizer tool for [New York Times (NYT) Opinion](https://www.nytimes.com/section/opinion) Opinion articles from [NYT APIs](https://developer.nytimes.com/apis).
+A sentiment analysis and visualizer tool for [New York Times (NYT) Opinion](https://www.nytimes.com/section/opinion) articles from [NYT APIs](https://developer.nytimes.com/apis).
 Built with Django on the back-end and JavaScript on the front-end.

 Article fetching is supported with the [```pynytimes```](https://pynytimes.michadenheijer.com/) library.